JoaquinAmatRodrigo/skforecast/docs/quick-start/introduction-forecasting.md

 <center><font size="2.5"> <i>Time series transformation including an exogenous variable.</i></font></center>

 Once data have been rearranged into the new shape, any regression model can be trained to predict the next value (step) of the series.
-During model training, every row is considered a separate data instance, where values at lags 1, 2, ... $p$ are considered predictors for the target quantity of the time series at time step $p+1$.
+During model training, every row is considered a separate data instance, where values at lags 1, 2, ... *p* are considered predictors for the target quantity of the time series at time step *p+1*.

 <p align="center"><img src="../img/diagram-trainig-forecaster.png" style="width: 700px;"></p>